 The Live Probes tab in the Debug FPGA Array dialog box displays a table with the probe names and pin types.
-There are two channels, and Live Probe can be assigned/unassigned independently.

 Figure 8 · Live Probes Tab in SmartDebug FPGA Array Dialog Box

 Two probe channels (ChannelA and ChannelB) are available.
 When a probe name is selected, it can be assigned to either ChannelA or ChannelB.